ErfolgreichCharismatisch/splat-with-blender-controls/README.md

 # Todo

 - [x] Holding shift and the middle mouse button while moving pans left/right, but not up/down.
+Done.

 # splat